mrdavidss-vgg/Catsploit/README.md

 2. [Catsploit Link #2](https://catsploit.glitch.me) / glitch.me link
 3. [Catsploit Link #3](https://mrdavidss-vgg.github.io/catsploit/) / github.io. link

-# Password??
+# Password
-If you are trying to access the website and wanting the website please look in the methods in interstellar and search up Catsploit.
+If you are trying to access the website and wanting the website please look in the methods in interstellar and search up Catsploit or join the [Catsploit DC](https://dsc.gg/catsploit-dc)

 # Features
 Methods Tab